animint/animint2/new-designer-manual.md

-# Welcome to the Animint Designer Manual web site!
+# Welcome to the Animint2 Designer Manual web site!
 This manual explains how to design and create interactive data visualizations using the R package animint2.
 This package is an updated version of [animint](http://members.cbio.mines-paristech.fr/~thocking/animint-book/Ch00-preface.html)

 ## What's animint2